 This objective list of the most popular places to visit in Costa Rica is compiled from ICT, SINAC and MINAE statistics, talking to people in the travel industry, and looking around while we’re there.
-These aren’t necessarily the best places in Costa Rica, just the most popular.
+These aren’t necessarily the best places in Costa Rica, but they are the most visited.

-San José is the most popular single destination in Costa Rica —More people are taking advantage of the international airport in Liberia, and the hotels and B&Bs in smaller Central Valley towns like Alajuela each year, but San José still gets more visitors than any other place in Costa Rica.
+San José is the most popular single destination in Costa Rica — More people are taking advantage of the international airport in Liberia and most people that arrive in San José don’t stick around too long but it still gets more visitors than any other place in Costa Rica.

 Manuel Antonio is the single most popular National Park beach in Costa Rica with nearly half a million visitors a year.

 Playas Tamarindo and Jacó are a tossup for the most popular surfing beach, but Tamarindo is coming on strong, and Jacó is trying to keep up.

 Playa Montezuma/Mal País is the most popular “undiscovered” beach destination in Costa Rica and the Pavones/Zancudo area in the far south Pacific is a close second.

 When voting with dollars the beach resorts of the Nicoya Peninsula command the vast majority of international tourist traffic and income and are continuing to grow.

 Corcovado and Chirripó draw most of the trekkers in Costa Rica.
 You don’t necessarily even need a tent.
 Corcovado has some limited bunk space at the back country ranger stations, and Chirripó has a refugio system that includes 60 bunks near the summit.